gitLSW/rag-chat/API_Documentation.md

 # API Documentation

 ## Header
 All endpoints require a Bearer Token authentication and most require an additional API key (except `/chat`).
-The system automatically validates document metadata against the defined schemas and enforces access controls based on user roles.
 - **Bearer Token**: `Bearer BEARER_TOKEN`\
 The Bearer Token must be generated with `jsonwebtoken` and its payload must encode:
 ```json